wenchaoliu-93/pptx-translator-bilingual/README.md

 # pptx-translator

 Python script that translates pptx files using Amazon Translate service.
 This script differs from the [original]([url](https://github.com/aws-samples/pptx-translator)) in a few ways.
 The major difference is that the translated text appends, rather than replaces, the original text.
 Another difference is on the input and output file management.
-Instead of requesting the file path, the script automatically works on the ppt files in the workspace directory, and saves the output files in the output sub-directory.
+Instead of requesting the file path, the script automatically works on the ppt files in the workspace directory, and saves the output files in the output sub-directory of the workspace directory.
 ![image](https://github.com/wenchaoliu-93/pptx-translator-bilingual/assets/121582343/afeb667d-4d71-4630-8550-82d42799af21)
 Video: http://www.youtube.com/watch?v=hHuFEh-w1dE